btromm/maastricht-thesis/README.md

 # maastricht-thesis
-The Anarchically Organized Brain: Changes in functional hierarchical organization resulting from chronic and occasional use of psychedelics and cannabis
+The Anarchically organized brain: Changes in functional hierarchical organization resulting from chronic and occasional use of psychedelics and cannabis
 ---
 `MSc Cognitive and Clinical Neuroscience, Maastricht University`